tinnystudios/Beat-Showdown/Beat-Showdown-Project/Assets/_Project/Scripts/Items/Readme.md

 }
 ```

-The View for the items do not need to be created, however to take advantage of Scriptable Objects in Unity
-we do have 1 more major step.

-3. Create a Scriptable Asset implementing ItemAssetBase<TModel> where TModel is the Model for the GunAgent
+3. Create an Item Asset implementing ItemAssetBase<TModel> where TModel is the Model for the GunAgent

 ```
 [CreateAssetMenu]
-public class GunAsset : ItemAssetBase<SwordModel>
+public class GunAsset : ItemAssetBase<GunModel>
 {
     public override IItemAgent CreateAgent()
     {
         return new SwordAgent(Model);
     }
 }
 ```

-A Weapon need to be picked up and used.
-The next step will allow it.

 4. Right click in the Project view, `Create > GunAsset` and configure it.
 5. Create a GameObject and attach the `ItemSceneView` component on it and select your Item asset.

+The difference between a Potion which is consumerable and an Equipment is that there needs to be a Scene Prefab for the Equipment.